Teoroo-CMC/PiNN/README.rst

 - Requires minimal feature-design
 - Is based on solely pairwise interactions
-- Preduces state-of-art accurary and speed
+- Produces state-of-art accurary and speed

 For more information, see our preprint.(**doesn't exist yet**)